genestack/user-tutorials/user-guide/source/guide/genestack-features.rst

 to start initialization (for more information, please, see the section **Using Genestack**).

 If you intend to reproduce the analysis using different files, there is no need to build the pipeline again.
-What you need to do is to create a data flow with Data Flow Editor app.
+What you need to do is to create a data flow with Data Flow Editor application.
 With data flows, you not only be able to re-run the analysis over and over again, you can also modify options of applications being included into the pipeline (learn more about data flows from the corresponding sections in **Using Genestack**).
 Indeed, before the initialization has begun,